KresimirKoncicNeuralab/crypto-investment-metrics/README.md

 ## Market Cap by number of Stakers (MC/NS)

 We will look at the number of validators on mainstream PoS chains like Ethereum, Polkadot and Cardano to see how do number of stakers that are securing the chain is stacked up against the market cap.
 We cannot use this ratio to anaylze prices, but it's a fairly good metric to analyze market impact (MC) VS chain security issues (NS).
-Bitcoin network is excluded from this analysis of course due to tis PoW hashcash algo.
+Bitcoin network is excluded from this analysis of course due to its PoW hashcash algo.

 | Token         | Number of stakers   | Market Cap (MC) | Market Cap by number of stakers (MC/NS) [low is better] |
 | ------------- |:-------------:| ---------------:|---------------:|